collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Perspective

-Our perspective is of a person who has cloned a repo (either the organizational repo or a fork) that he or she has write permission to, is going to create a feature branch, make changes to the feature branch, push the branch back to the origin, and submit a pull request for the changes to be merged into the source.
+Our perspective is of a person submitting a pull request.
+The person has cloned a repo (either the organizational repo or a fork) that he or she has write permission to, is going to create a feature branch, make changes to the feature branch, push the branch back to the origin, and submit a pull request for the changes to be merged into the source.

 </td></tr>